bradfrost/atomic-design/chapter-1.md

 And boy are these things popular.
 As I’m writing this, Bootstrap is the most popular repository on the code-sharing site [Github](https://github.com/), with over 77,000 stars and 30,000 forks.
 These frameworks’ popularity is a testament to the fact that designers and developers are seeking solid ground to stand on in this ever-complex Web landscape.

 One of the most attractive aspects of these frameworks is *speed*.
 Frameworks like Bootstrap allow designers to get ideas off the ground quickly, rapidly create prototypes, and launch sites sooner.
-Because the toolkit’s provided patterns are already cross-browser tested, a developer can spend her time on more important tasks instead of beating her head against a table after testing in some archaic version of Internet Explorer.
+Because the toolkit’s provided patterns are already cross-browser tested, a developer can spend her time on more important tasks rather than beating her head against a table testing some archaic version of Internet Explorer.
 And in case designers do get stuck, these frameworks’ communities can provide helpful support to help people get unstuck.

 For a freelancer, this increase in speed might mean they can take on an extra project or three, yielding more financial stability for the year.
 And in the startup world–a place where Bootstrap is omnipresent–minimum viable products can launch sooner, leading to faster answers regarding the products’ viability.

-So frameworks like Bootstrap are insanely popular design systems that provide well-tested components and thus speed up development.
+So frameworks like Bootstrap are insanely popular design systems that provide well-tested components, resulting in consistent designs and faster launches.
 What’s not to love?
 Well, like most everything in life, there are cons right there alongside the pros.

 ### Trouble in framework paradise
 When I was a kid, I’d watch sci-fi movies and TV shows with a strange fascination.
 There was one question I could never quite shake: why are they all dressed the same?